RhizomeDB/dbsp-notes/README.md

 Subtracts all weights for matching elements in two ZSets.
 Elements with combined weight equal to zero are discarded.

-TODO: Decide whether this needs to work for Indexed ZSets too.
-It does in my prototype, but I don't know if that's ever needed.

 For example:
 ```
 a = [